 - Be kind.

-We all know those brutally frank “tell it like it is” types who if we don’t like what they have to say, well, too bad, because that’s who they are!
-They believe they’re cool for being honest, but I think if we’re going to knock someone over, at least give them a pillow to fall on.
-(Unless they really deserve a beating!)
+We all know brutally frank “tell it like it is” types who if we don’t like what they have to say, that’s too bad.
+They believe they’re cool for being honest, but they don’t consider the feelings of others.

-Other people are the opposite.
-They’re incredibly sweet and say whatever people want to hear even if it’s not true.
-These types are popular at first – until we learn they’re not honest.
-The truth eventually comes out.
+Others are the opposite.
+They’re sweet and say whatever people want to hear even if it’s not true.
+These types are popular at first – until the truth comes out.